bjornbytes/lovr.org/docs/lovr.graphics.md

 Functions to manipulate the coordinate system.
 Changing the coordinate system can be useful for creating a 3D camera, expressing parent-child relationships between entities, or otherwise changing how objects in the game world are mapped onto the screen.
+Note that in LÖVR the negative z axis is the "forwards" direction and the positive y axis is the "upwards" direction.

 <table>
 <tr>